Journal Publications (* equal author contribution)

 Differentiating on Diversity: How Disclosing Workforce Diversity Influences Consumer Choice

 Balakrishnan, M.*, Nam, J.*, & Buell, R. (2023).
 Differentiating on Diversity: How Disclosing Workforce Diversity Influences Consumer Choice.
-Production and Operations Management, conditionally accepted.
+Production and Operations Management, forthcoming.

 Many companies are making efforts to diversify their workforces, motivated by documented operational performance benefits and the desire to heed increased pressure to “walk the talk” on diversity, equity, and inclusion (DEI) initiatives.
 One specific call-to-action from stakeholders is the public disclosure of EEO-1s.
 Companies with 100+ employees are federally mandated to annually report the intersectional diversity data of their workforce in the EEO-1.
 Through five online experiments, we examine how consumers perceive transparency into an operation's workforce diversity.
 We find no evidence that disclosing workforce diversity data undermines customer attitudes or behaviors toward the company, even when the disclosures reveal racial disparities across job categories.
 Instead, we find that consumers perceive firms that disclose their workforce diversity data to be more committed to DEI initiatives, view disclosing firms more positively, and are more likely to choose their offerings, relative to firms that choose not to disclose.
 We find these attitudinal and behavioral differences to be especially pronounced when the disclosures reveal progress in diversification.

 Nam, J., Balakrishnan, M., De Freitas, J., Brooks, A.W.
 (2023).
 Speedy Activists: Firm Response Time to Sociopolitical Events Influences Consumer Behavior.
 Journal of Consumer Psychology, 33, 632-644.